cookm346/textfeats/README.md

 ### Computing concretness norms

-The package will fetch concreteness norms for Brysbaert (2014).
+The package will fetch concreteness norms for Brysbaert et al. (2014).
 For strings with more than one word, the mean concreteness for each word will be returned.

 ```r
 concreteness(x)